-Experiment 1 tested perception and pursuit in response to upward motion.
-In Experiment 2, we investigate whether findings generalize to downward motion directions.
-Behavioral studies have reported asymmetries in performance for downward (preferred) versus upward motion in pursuit (Grasse and Lisberger, 1992).
-We repeated Experiment 1 with down-left and down-right motion directions in five observers (one had participated in Exp.
-1), all experienced in psychophysics studies but naive regarding the purpose of the experiment.
+Exp.
+1 tested perception and pursuit in response to upward motion.
+In Exp.
+2, we investigate whether findings generalize to downward motion directions.
+Behavioral studies have reported asymmetries in performance for downward (preferred) vs. upward motion in pursuit (e.g., Grasse and Lisberger, 1992).
+We repeated Exp.
+1 with down-left and down-right motion directions in five observers (one had participated in Exp.
+1), all experienced in psychophysics studies but naïve regarding the purpose of the experiment.

-As in Experiment 1, results for the speed change detection task were analyzed via a 3-way repeated-measures ANOVA, and we found the same main effects of attention ($F{(1,4)} = 9.15$, p = 0.03) and adaptation ($F{(1,4)} = 14.16, p < 0.02$; see Fig. 2b), but no main effect of cueing direction $(F{(1,4)} = 1.68, p = 0.26)$.
-None of the interactions was significant (all F values <1).
+As in Exp.
+1, results for the speed change detection task were analyzed via a 3-way repeatedmeasures ANOVA, and we found the same main effects of attention (F(1,4) = 9.15, p = 0.03) and adaptation (F(1,4) = 14.16, p < 0.02; see Fig. 2b), but no main effect of cueing direction (F(1,4) =1.68, p = 0.26).
+None of the interactions was significant (all Fs < 1).
 These results indicate that observers were more sensitive to the speed change when it occurred in the attended than in the unattended and in the unadapted than in the adapted motion direction.
-As in Experiment 1, there were no effects of the speed change on pursuit peak velocity and catch-up saccades (both t < 1, n.s.).
-Results for perception and eye movements in the neutral condition were similar to those in Experiment 1 and confirm the dissociation between perception and eye movements: perception followed component motion, eye movements followed pattern motion (Figs. 4a,b, 5e-h).
-Figure 6e-h shows a shift in perceptual and pursuit responses toward the attended motion direction.
-As in Experiment 1, cueing the adapted motion direction counteracted responses to the unadapted (perceptually stronger) direction (Fig. 6e,g; see also Fig. 4c,d; perception: $t{(4)} = 35.24$, p = 0.001, pursuit: $t{(4)} = 5.6$, p = 0.005).
-Cueing the unadapted motion direction enhanced pursuit responses compared with neutral (Fig. 6f,h; see also Fig. 4e,f; pursuit: $t{(4)} = 8.55$, p = 0.001; perception: t < 1, n.s.).
+As in Exp.
+1, there were no effects of the speed change on pursuit peak velocity and catch-up saccades (both t < 1, n.s.).
+Results for perception and eye movements in the neutral condition were similar to those in Exp.
+1 and confirm the dissociation between perception and eye movements: perception followed component motion, eye movements followed pattern motion (Fig. 4a,b; Fig. 5e-h).
+Figure 6e-h shows a shift in perceptual and pursuit responses towards the attended motion direction.
+As in Exp.
+1, cueing the adapted motion direction counteracted responses to the unadapted (perceptually stronger) direction (Fig. 6e,g; see also Fig. 4c,d; perception: t(4) = 35.24, p = 0.001, pursuit: t(4) = 5.6, p = 0.005).
+Cueing the unadapted motion direction enhanced pursuit responses in comparison to neutral (Fig. 6f,h; see also Fig. 4e,f; pursuit: t(4) = 8.55, p = 0.001; perception: t < 1, n.s.).